markusressel/telegram-click/README.md

 ### Show "Permission denied" message

 This behaviour is defined by the error handler.
 The `DefaultErrorHandler` silently ignores command messages from users without permission.
-To change this simply define your own, customized `ErrorHandler` by extending the `DefaultErrorHandler`.
+To change this simply define your own, customized `ErrorHandler` class as shown in the [example.py](example.py).

 ## Targeted commands